rmccrear/level-4-course-content/week-2/day-2/assignment.md

      - URL: `http://localhost:3000/users`

    - **Get Active Users**:

      - Method: GET
      - URL: `http://localhost:3000/users/active`

+   - **Take Screenshots**:
+     - Screenshot of POST request to create a user.
+     - Screenshot of GET request to retrieve all users.
+     - Screenshot of GET request to retrieve active users.

 ### Part 5: Update and Delete Users